Prag8855/aab/content/guides/german-versicherungsnummer.md

 The *[[Deutsche Rentenversicherung]]* uses your *Sozialversicherungsnummer* to identify you.
 It looks like this: **12 123456 A 123**.
 It's a unique number, and it never changes.

-In German, it's called *Sozialversicherungsnummer*, *Rentenversicherungsnummer*, *SVNR* or *RNVR*.
-It's sometimes called *Versicherungsnummer*, but this could mean something else, like your health insurance number.

-In English, it's called pension insurance number, social insurance number or social security number.
+In German, it has many names:

+- *Sozialversicherungsnummer*, *SV-Nummer* or *SVNR*
+- *Rentenversicherungsnummer* or *RNVR*
+- *Versicherungsnummer* (this can also mean your health insurance number)

+In English, it also has many names:

+- Pension insurance number
+- Social insurance number
+- Social security number.

 {% include "_blocks/tableOfContents.html" %}